threeeeight/newproject-vl/README.md

-# New VL Project Template
+# New VL Project

-**vvvv version**: vvvv gamma 7.0<br>
-**Other pre-requisites**: None

 ## Structure

 Every project contains a main VL file `NewProject.vl` and the main entry point `NewProject.bat`.

-The batch file will set up the whole VL environment specifically for the project, including the right vvvv version and the NuGet path inside of the project, and eventually open `NewProject.vl`.
+The batch file will set up the environment in vvvv specifically for the project, including the right vvvv version and the NuGet path inside of the project, and eventually open `NewProject.vl`.
 Therefore it is the file that should be opened everytime one is working on the project.

 Doing so, vvvv will make sure that NuGets are always loaded from the project repository.
 Loading and storing them within the scope of a project from this folder will make sure that everybody working on the project uses the same NuGets and their versions.